richsalz/https-downgrade/draft-richsalz-sample.md

 providers delivering on-demand streaming movies may not see a threat from using HTTP and may view DRM as addressing most of their immediate concerns.

-There is also a closely-related issue where content providers push content to a storage service over an insecure protocol such as FTP that is subsequently delivered to end-users via HTTPS.
+There is also a closely-related issue where content delivered over HTTPS has been pushed to origin infrastructure over an insecure protocol.
+For example, content uploaded to a storage service over an insecure protocol such as FTP, or live streams pushed from encoders to ingest entry points over an insecure protocol.
+This has the added risk that authenticators may be unprotected on-the-wire.

 # Recommended alternatives

-The right thing to do is to use modern cryptography for secrecy and authentication of the forward connection, both the request and the response:
-HTTPS for pull-through caches, SCP or SFTP for pushed data.
-FTP-over-TLS with TLS client certificate authentication would be fine, but implementations are scarce.
+The "right thing" to do is to use modern secure protocols and cryptography for secrecy and authentication for the request and the response when interacting with content origin sources: HTTPS for pull-through caches, and protocols such as SCP or SFTP or FTP-over-TLS or HTTPS POSTs for pushed data.

 Origin sites that avoided TLS for fear of a performance hit should collect data on the actual costs with modern implementations and modern crypto-support hardware.
-These are expected to be under 2% CPU overhead.
+These are expected to be under 2% CPU overhead, especially when persistent connections are enabled.
+Auto-DV certificate management can make origin certificate management straight-forward and automateable.

 # Potential risk mitigations